-Spain’s Balearic Islands are in the Mediterranean Sea and number Mallorca (Majorca), Menorca and Formentera.
+Spain’s Balearic Islands are in the Mediterranean Sea and number Mallorca (Majorca), Menorca and Formentera (Palma de Mallorca is one of Spain’s best coastal cities).
 The most famous Balearic Island is Ibiza, party-central for European teenagers after they finish high school and known for its nightclubs.

 And what about that nightlife?
 The Spanish are night owls and like everything late.

-They shop late, eat late, stay out late.
+They shop late, eat late and stay out late.
 Other than tourist-oriented businesses, you’ll struggle to find a restaurant open before 8 pm.

 Most Spanish wouldn’t dream of dining before 9 pm.
 If you turn up as restaurants are opening their doors, it’s likely that you will be the only diner.

-It’s often said that the siesta allows Spanish people to stay out to the wee small hours.
+It’s often said that the siesta allows Spanish people to stay out until the wee small hours.
 However, this is more of a stereotype than common practice.

 This Mediterranean tradition of taking an afternoon nap originated with farmworkers sleeping off their heavy lunch and taking refuge from the hottest part of the day.
 Although the nap has largely been abandoned in modern Spain, many businesses will close in the afternoon and late lunches can be on the leisurely side